 - Appeals to First-Time Buyers: Younger individuals buying insurance for the first time prefer the ease and speed of this route.

-Drawbacks of Term Insurance without Medical Test
+Drawbacks of Term Insurance Without Medical Test

-1. Assumption-Based Assessment:
+- Assumption-Based Assessment:

 Without medical tests, insurers make assumptions about the policyholder's health, which can lead to an inaccurate risk assessment.
-Inaccurate assessments may result in higher premiums compared to policies with medical exams.
+Inaccurate assessments may result in higher premiums compared to policies with medical exams. - Inadequate Coverage:

 When you opt for a term insurance plan without undergoing a medical examination, insurers have limited visibility into your health status.
 To mitigate their risk, they often offer lower coverage amounts than what you might actually need.
-As a result, you may end up underinsured simply because you wanted to skip the medical tests.
+As a result, you may end up underinsured simply because you wanted to skip the medical tests. - Lack of Verification:

 Policyholders may withhold or provide inaccurate medical information since there are no medical tests to verify the accuracy of their statements.
 Non-disclosure of medical conditions can lead to policy cancellations or worse, claim rejections in the future, especially since witholding crucial medical history can be classified as Fraud, giving the insurer ample scope to reject claims.